Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Drake Schedule Analysis

-- The Bulldogs registered their signature win of the season on November 19, when they grabbed an 80-62 victory over the Nebraska Cornhuskers, who rank inside the top 50 (No. 50), according to our computer rankings.
+- On November 19 versus the Nebraska Cornhuskers, who rank inside the top 50 (No. 50) in our computer rankings, the Bulldogs registered their best win of the season, an 80-62 victory at home.

-- Drake has four wins against Quadrant 2 teams, tied for the 45th-most in Division 1.
+- Drake has four wins versus Quadrant 2 teams, tied for the 45th-most in the country.

 Drake 2022-23 Best Wins